isonmynetwork/isonmynetwork.github.io/README.md

-# IsOnMyNet.Work - Digital Marketing Agency Landing Page
+# IsOnMyNet.Work - IT Services Landing Page

 Introducing "IsOnMyNet.Work" - a stunning and versatile Astro theme designed for digital marketing agencies.